jmrah/okta-smartfhir-docs/SETUP.md

 If an attacker (or curious user) attempts to alter the authorization request data, or bypass the custom consent screen altogether- the token hook will fail validation, and then entire authorization request will fail.

-It also amends access token that will be minted by Okta with the details of the patient that was selected in the Patient Picker (if any).
+It also amends the access token that will be minted by Okta with the details of the patient that was selected in the Patient Picker (if any).

 To configure the token hook, use the Workflows->Inline Hooks menu to create a "Token Inline Hook" as shown:
 Note: the value you'll use is the URL for your API Gateway URL + tokenhook.
 Example: `https://{uid}.execute-api.{region}.amazonaws.com/{stage}/tokenhook`